aspose-words/Aspose.Words-API-References/english/net/aspose.words/pagesetup/borderdistancefrom/_index.md

 title: PageSetup.BorderDistanceFrom
 linktitle: BorderDistanceFrom
 second_title: Aspose.Words for .NET API Reference
-description: PageSetup property.
+description: PageSetup BorderDistanceFrom property.
 Gets or sets a value that indicates whether the specified page border is measured from the edge of the page or from the text it surrounds in C#.
 type: docs
 weight: 40
 url: /net/aspose.words/pagesetup/borderdistancefrom/